hellbox/srob-migration/content/reviews/trying-to-make-sense-of-the-border.md

-name = "Trying to make sense of the border" title = "Trying to make sense of the border" dek = "At the border between Mexico and the United States, lines run much deeper than the surface of a map. " facebookauto = "Near the border, lines can blur, says Donna Miscolta, reviewing Francisco Cant\u00fa's memoir of his time as a border agent." twitterauto = "Near the border, lines blur, says @DonnaMiscolta in her sharp-eyed review of @_franciscocantu's Line Becomes a River" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/the-line-becomes-a-river.md"]
+name = "Trying to make sense of the border" title = "Trying to make sense of the border" dek = "At the border between Mexico and the United States, lines run much deeper than the surface of a map. " type = "Review"facebookauto = "Near the border, lines can blur, says Donna Miscolta, reviewing Francisco Cant\u00fa's memoir of his time as a border agent." twitterauto = "Near the border, lines blur, says @DonnaMiscolta in her sharp-eyed review of @_franciscocantu's Line Becomes a River" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/the-line-becomes-a-river.md"]